 While I love the application of the test, I must admit in my Gluten Detective review that the urine and stools tests take a little getting used to.

 I had to read the instructions over and over again to make sure I didn’t miss a step.
 I struggled a bit to collect a stool sample and then mix it properly with the liquids in the kit.
 Make sure you dedicate plenty of “toilet time” to do the tests properly and slowly so you don’t miss any steps.

 I hope the testing technology will improve over time and become easier and quicker to use.
 In the meantime, being able to do the tests by myself in the comfort of my own home can’t be beat – and for that, it’s worth dealing with the complexities of conducting this test.

 Where to Buy

 The Gluten Detective urine and stool tests are available online only at www.GlutenDetective.com.
 First time orders enjoy 25 percent off too with the code WELCOME when you check out here.
 Each test is $22.50, and bulk purchase discounts are available.

 I hope you enjoyed my Gluten Detective test review.
-If you try the test, will you come back here and leave a comment to let us know your results and thoughts on the process?
+If you try the test, please come back and leave a comment to let us know your results (and thoughts on the process)?
 Thank you!